How can I access the package repositories?

 Where can I see a list of security issues?

-The CVEs and their triaging decisions are are not published in a structured form, at this time.
+The CVEs and their triaging decisions are not published in a structured form, at this time.

 How long will you support PHP releases after their end-of-life?

-We will provide packages for Debian 8 for as long as Debian 8 is supported through Freexian’s Extended Long Term Support, so most likely until June 2025 (depending on customers’ interest).
+We will provide packages for Debian 9 for as long as Debian 9 is supported through Freexian’s Extended Long Term Support, so until June 2027.

 How to switch from Debian PHP packages to Freexian PHP packages?